Serendipity2-0/hakuna-matata/docs/Dev.md

 command which takes audio file as an input and uses audio transcript to return back an MD file, save it, also displayed back in discord DISCORD_AUDI0MEET_CHANNEL_ID. give choice of backend/agents/tools/assemblyAudioTranscript.py and backend/agents/tools/geminiAudiotranscript.py .
 Save the MD file in DB/AudioTranscripts and audio in Assets/AudioMeet.
 Display response back in DISCORD_AUDI0MEET_CHANNEL_ID.

 ###############
-Help me build an interactive discord bot in DISCORD_CODING_CALENDAR_CHANNEL_ID which can take the @DB/Main/CodingCalendar.db file.
+Help me build an interactive discord bot in DISCORD_SERENDIPITY_CALENDAR_CHANNEL_ID which can take the @DB/Main/SerendipityCalendar.db file.
 Use prefix commands, slash commands, modals and other appropriate interactive tools like dropdowns, buttons, etc., to make it user friendly.
-Place it in cogs/coding_calendar_commands.py
+Place it in cogs/serendipity_calendar_commands.py
-Create the database before building the bot.
+Read the database with sqlite3 commands before building the bot.

 Required functionalites:
 1. Add a new task to the calendar